WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Yucca baccata (Broad

 openings.
-Spring.
-The fruits of Yucca baccata are eaten raw, steamed, or sautéed and certainly must have been a major source of nourishment for the Anasazi.
+Spring, summer.
+The fruits of Yucca baccata are eaten raw, steamed, or sautéed and were a significant source of nourishment for the Anasazi.
 The fruits pictured are not yet full-sized and mature.
-Depending on rainfall, the fruits might swell and elongate another fifty percent. |
+Depending on rainfall, the fruits might elongate another fifty percent. |

 |